Azure-Samples/MachineLearningSamples-AMLVisionPackage-ISICImageClassification/README.md

 * Classifier Training
 * Evaluation and Visualization

-Those steps are further explained in the corresponding Jupyter Notebook.
+Those substeps are further explained in the corresponding Jupyter Notebook.
 We also provided guidelines for turning the parameters such as learning rate, mini batch size, and dropout rate to further improve the model performance.

 3. [Deployment](code/03\_deployment/deployment.ipynb)

 This step operationalizes the model produced from the modeling step.
 It introduces the operationalization prerequisites and setup.
 Finally, the consumption of the web service is also explained.
 Through this tutorial, you can learn to build deep learning models with AMLPCV and operationalize the model in Azure.

-References
+### References

 [Azure Machine Learning Package for Computer Vision (AMLPCV)](https://docs.microsoft.com/en-us/python/api/overview/azure-machine-learning/computer-vision?view=azure-python)